Biomedical & Life Sciences Career Fair

 - Huron Consulting Group

-The following organizations will be giving info sessions during the career fair.
-The times for these 10-minute info sessions will be added prior to the fair.
+A selection of organizations will be giving info sessions during the career fair.
+The names of organizations and the times for these 10-minute info sessions will be added closer to the fair.
 Check this website and the Penn CareerFair+ app for more details.

-This year, all the information about the employers attending the career fair can be found on the Penn CareerFair+ app.
-Get it free from the App Store and Google play today, and you'll be able to see the updated list of registered employers, their location, the specific opportunities they have, the time of their info sessions, and more.
-We won't be printing booklets this year, so download the app today and you will ready for the fair!
+This year, all the information about the employers attending the career fair will be found on the Penn CareerFair+ app.
+Get it free from the App Store and Google play, and in September you'll be able to see the updated list of registered employers, their location, the specific opportunities they have, the time of their info sessions, and more.
+We won't be printing booklets this year, so download the app and you will ready for the fair!

 Thank you to our sponsors!